Page Reviewed / Updated - May 2019

 Cost of Care Calculator

 The cost of adult day care in Montana fluctuates greatly depending on where in the state one resides.
-As of 2018, the average daily cost throughout the state ranges from $43 on the low end to $236 on the high end.
-Interestingly enough, while the Billings Metropolitan area has the most expensive cost for assisted living in the state, the cost of adult day care is on the lower end with a flat rate of $87 / day.
-On the other hand, Missoula has the most costly daily rate for adult day care at $163.
+As of 2019, the average daily cost throughout the state is $114.
+In the Billings Metropolitan area, the cost of adult day care is on the lower end with a flat rate of $84 / day, as is Great Falls, with an average daily rate of $72.
+On the other hand, Missoula has the most expensive daily rate for adult day care at $118.
 Unfortunately, in some of the more rural areas of Montana, adult day care might not be available.

 Via the Montana State Medicaid program, nursing home care and in-home personal care is covered for low-income seniors / disabled individuals.
 Via the Community First Choice (CFC) / Personal Assistance Programs (PAS), eligible applicants are able to receive assistance with activities of daily living, such as bathing, dressing, and eating, homemaker services, and personal emergency response systems.
 One can elect to hire the personal caregiver of their choosing, which includes certain relatives.
 To learn more, click on the above link.